petersohn/home_automation/README.md

 ![ESP8266 pin layout](data/ESP8266.jpg)

+It is possible to use additional two GPIO ports.
+If the serial port is disabled, its ports can be used the same way as the other ports.
+The UTXD port is GPIO 1 and URXD is GPIO 3.

 ### Raspberry Pi Devices

 GPIO ports of the Raspberry Pi can be controlled the same way as the ESP8266.